rimuru2725/FitForge/README.md

 6. **User Authentication**
    - Secure login and registration system for personalized user accounts.

+7. **Workout plans**
+   - Access our pre made workout plans based on some of the popular workout splits.

-7. **Aesthetic UI/UX**
+8. **Aesthetic UI/UX**
-   - Dark theme with visually appealing CSS animations.
+   - Dark theme with visually appealing Bootstrap.
    - Clean layout for seamless user experience.

 ---